How you start your morning sets the tone for the whole day and I want to share with you the Best Morning Routine for Health and Happiness in 7 steps.

 Like we said already, everyone’s morning routine will look different.

-These are just a few suggestions that are worth at least to consider and can benefit your life and health long term.
+These are just a few suggestions that are worth at least considering and can benefit your life and health long term.

 1. Make your bed

 The benefits of starting your day by making the bed are manyfold.